PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 > T: element type. </br>
 > NX: Each thread reads NX column data. </br>
 > NY: Each thread reads NY row data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as thread index, and for XPU, core_id() is used as thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > Rank: The dimension of the original output data. </br>
 > IndexCal: Input and output coordinate mapping rules.
 The definition is as follows:</br>
 ```